 Step 2: Add Beans and Water to the Pot

 Place the rinsed beans in a large, heavy-bottomed pot or Dutch oven.
 Add enough cold water to cover the beans by about 3 inches.
-This sounds like a lot, but the beans will absorb a significant amount of liquid as they cook, and you want plenty of that flavorful broth at the end.
+This sounds like a lot, but the beans will absorb a significant amount of liquid as they cook, and you want plenty of that flavourful broth at the end.

 Step 3: Add the Aromatics

-Cut your white onion in half (no need to peel it, the skin adds color) and nestle both halves into the pot.
+Cut your white onion in half (no need to peel it, the skin adds colour) and nestle both halves into the pot.
 Add the smashed garlic cloves, the sprig of epazote if using, and the dried chile.
 Drop in a generous tablespoon of lard or bacon fat.
 Give everything a gentle stir to distribute.

 Step 4: Bring to a Boil, Then Reduce to a Simmer